CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * Only your colleagues (or CSC project members) can access encrypted files stored in the same CSC project.

-* Data upload and automated encryption via drag-drop using web browser (less than 100 GB, larger datasets can be uploaded programmatically).
+* Data upload and automated encryption via drag-drop using a web browser (less than 100 GB, larger datasets can be uploaded programmatically).

-* Can be used to store any file type: text files, images, audio files, video, and genetic data (default space 10 TB, additional space required contact servicedesk@csc.fi).
-Each files, folder or bucket can be defined with specific tags.
+* Can store any file type: text files, images, audio files, video, and genetic data (default space 10 TB, additional space required contact servicedesk@csc.fi).
+You can define or manage each file or bucket with specific tags.
 By default, a project can store up to 10 TiB of data.

 * Facilitates secure data sharing (via URL) with other CSC projects.

-* Data stored in SD Connect can be accessed via SD Desktop for data analysis (if they are encrypted using the Sensitive Data services public encryption key, the default option during data upload via SD Connect).
+* Data stored in SD Connect can be accessed via SD Desktop for data analysis (if they are encrypted using the Sensitive Data services public encryption key, the default option for data upload via SD Connect).

 * **Limitations**:

-Data (sensitive or non-sensitive, e.g. scripts) stored in SD Connect/ Allas must be encrypted.
-Files and folders are stored in buckets: this is the technical name for the main folder in which all the files (also called objects) are located in SD Connect.
-Files stored in SD Connect/Allas can be directly analysed in read-only mode from SD desktop, but they can not be directly edited unless they are copied inside the virtual Desktop.
+* Data (sensitive or non-sensitive, e.g. scripts) stored in SD Connect/ Allas must be encrypted.
+Files and folders are stored in buckets: the technical definition for the main folder in which all the files or folders uploaded to SD Connect (also called objects) are located in SD Connect.

+* Files stored in SD Connect/Allas can be directly analysed in read-only mode from SD desktop, but they can not be directly edited unless they are copied inside the virtual Desktop.

 ## Before you start

 * According to CSC policies and [general terms of use](https://research.csc.fi/general-terms-of-use), sensitive data must be encrypted when uploaded or stored in CSC services for sensitive data.
-This paragraph provides instructions on encrypting a copy of your data with SD Connect or with a specific application called Crypt4GH.

 * SD Connect facilitates working with sensitive data, and it is a user interface for Allas, CSC cloud storage solution.
 By default, a project can store up to 10 TiB of data.
 The storage space remains available as long as the CSC project is active.
 CSC does not make backups of the data in SD Connect.
 You need to **make your own backups** of important datasets.

-!!! note
-    SD Connect and SD Desktop have not yet been security audited.
+* SD Connect and SD Desktop have not yet been security audited.
 Because of that, users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by ***Findata.***

 ## Overview